beton-ochoa/beton-ochoa.github.io/index.md

 ### Updates

+**May 28th, 2025, Twente, Neatherlands:** Today, **Francisco Lopez-Tiro**, PhD student from **CV-inside lab** gave a talk about his research at the **University of Twente** (Neatherlands).
+His PhD is funded by **SECIHTI** and the ECOS Nord French government grant “ML-inside” and he obtained a **French Embassy Scholarship** for pursuing a joint diploma with the Centre de Recherche en Automatique de Nancy (CRAN).
+His work **“Toward Real-time Kidney Stone Recognition: Deep Learning Approaches for Endoscopic imaging”** seeks to develop intra-operative CAD tools for automating the morpho-constitutional analysis used by urologists in the clinical practice.
+Thanks to **Estefanía Talavera** for the invitation!

+**May 27th, 2025** Today we had the thesis defense our **MSc** student **Ilse Karena de Anda García** in the context of the Mexican-French project ML-inside (mostly surgical data science topics).
+Her work entitled **"An Explainable AI-Based System for Kidney Stone Classification Using Color and Texture Descriptors"** was a continuation of one of the sub-projects, oriented towards ureteroscopic kidney stone recogntion, which we have been working for some time with **Prof. Christian Daul** from CRAN/ Universite de Lorraine.
+Congrats Ilse CV-inside lab!
+We will be working on some conference and journal papers from now on!

+**May 14th, 2025** We are quite happy today in our CV-inside lab!
+The notitifications for **MIUA 2025 (Leeds, United Kingdom)** are out and we got 2 papers accepted in the conference!

+**"Assessing the generalization performance of SAM for ureteroscopy scene segmentation and understanding"** - Francisco Lopez-Tiro and our intern from biomedical engineering (Martin Villagrana).

+This papes stem from a collaboration with **Centre de Recherche en Automatique de Nancy** (CRAN, France) as part of an Ecos Nord Mexican French Grant!

+**"PolypDINO: Adapting DINOv2 for domain generalized polyp segmentation"** by Mansoor Ali, a collboration with **University of Leeds** in the context of a WUN- Worldwide Universities Network funded project

 **March 15th, 2024** Very glad to continue our collaborations with the **AIMS team** led by **Sharib Ali** through this **Worldwide Universities Network (WUN)** project ☺️

 This high impact research is quite important to show the translation of AI systems for medical applications as well as the training of clinicians to use these technologies ☺️